 Is your organization thinking about or planning an internal leadership, management, communication, and/or personal development seminar, webinar, or workshop?
 Want to earn a return on your investment?
 Then please consider the following 7-step process for planning, conducting, and following up on your education and training (E&T) event:

 - Create the content: Assemble teaching and learning materials aligned with the purpose of the E&T. Prepare the content in the form of modules, that is, one to two-hour interactive teaching-learning experiences, rather than single, long periods.
 Reason: Provides flexibility in delivery in that you can mix and match modules appropriate to various audiences.
 For example, assume you have six project management modules and eight communication modules.
 Then you will be able to assemble and deliver a subset of them for a particular audience such as new project managers.
-(See the end of this white paper for a list of 48 typical modules arranged in these 5 categories: Communication, Personal Development, Professional Practice, Project Management, and Miscellaneous.)

 - Select presenters: Use mostly your personnel supplemented with some outside experts.
 I have yet to find an organization that does not have at least a few staff professionals who are experts, widely respected, and good communicators.
 The principal reason for relying heavily on your personnel is that they can relate best to your organization’s problems, opportunities, and issues.
 Assist them in preparing first-class teaching-learning modules.